ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

 \subsubsection{Accuracy}

-\paragraph{The allyl, benzyl and diphenylmethyl radicals.} The allyl and benzyl radicals have two strong absorption bands in the UV and the diphenylmethyl (DPM) radical has three, in the range of 200--400 nm.
-They have no bright bands in the visible, above 400 nm.\cite{sch00a,wat70a,por66a,sch61a,joh68a,mcc60a,bro85a,arn92a} The ExROPPP and GMC-QDPT simulated spectra for these three radicals are presented in \figr{allyl} and \figr{benz_dpm} and their spectroscopic data are presented in Tables I -- VII in the supplementary information.
+\paragraph{The allyl, benzyl and diphenylmethyl radicals.} The ExROPPP and GMC-QDPT simulated spectra for the these radicals are presented in \figr{allyl} and \figr{benz_dpm} and their spectroscopic data are presented in Tables I -- VII in the supplementary information.
 The number of bands and their energies and relative intensities are consistent between the two theoretical methods and with the experimental data.

-For the allyl radical, in the $C_{2v}$ point group, the $1^2B_2$ state ($D_1$) is $\ket{\Psi_{01}^-}$ and appears at 404 nm in the experiment\cite{sch00a} and at 360 and 407 nm in GMC-QDPT and ExROPPP calculations respectively, showing a good agreement especially for ExROPPP.
-The intensity of the $1^2B_2$ state is too weak to be recorded experimentally which is in agreement with the low oscillator strengths computed by GMC-QDPT and ExROPPP of 0.005 and 0 respectively (at the ExROPPP level of theory this state is completely dark).
-The $2^2B_2$ state, $\ket{\Psi_{01}^+}$, appears at 248 nm in the experiment\cite{sch00a} which is close to the wavelengths predicted by GMC-QDPT and ExROPPP of 192 and 220 nm respectively, and is bright with an extinction coefficient of 7340 $\textrm{dm}^3 \textrm{mol}^{-1} \textrm{cm}^{-1}$ as predicted by GMC-QDPT and ExROPPP with oscillator strengths of 0.567 and 0.747 respectively.
+For the allyl radical, in the $C_{2v}$ point group, the $1^2B_2$ state ($D_1$) is composed of $\ket{\Psi_{01}^-}$ in both GMC-QDPT and ExROPPP and appears at 3.07 eV (404 nm) in the experiment\cite{sch00a} and at 3.45 eV (360 nm) and 3.05 eV (407 nm) in GMC-QDPT and ExROPPP calculations respectively, showing a good agreement especially for ExROPPP.
+The experimental intensity of the $1^2B_2$ state is known to be very weak for other studies,\cite{ton00a,cur66a} which is in agreement with the low oscillator strengths computed by GMC-QDPT and ExROPPP of 0.005 and 0 respectively.
+The $2^2B_2$ state, $\ket{\Psi_{01}^+}$ in GMC-QDPT and ExROPPP, appears at 5.00 eV (248 nm) in the experiment\cite{sch00a} and 6.47 eV (192 nm) and 5.65 eV (220 nm) respectively in GMC-QDPT and ExROPPP, showing a close agreement. $2^2B_2$ is observed as a bright absorption in another study\cite{wat70a} which is in agreement with GMC-QDPT and ExROPPP with oscillator strengths of 0.567 and 0.422 respectively.